raiesbo/goenv/README.md

 # Go env

-Lightweight Go package that helps loading the environment variables from an `.env` file that can be stored anywhere in the project's structure.
+A lightweight Go package that loads environment variables from an .env file, which can be located anywhere within the project's structure.

-This package does not contain any additional dependencies.
+This package has no external dependencies.

 ## Install